 Fund Investment.
 The Pension Fund shall be managed, used, and disbursed by the Pension Board according to the provisions of the Act and these Bylaws.
 The Pension Board is vested with general supervision and control of the Pension Fund.
 The Pension Board is authorized to take all necessary steps and pursue all necessary remedies for preservation of the Pension Fund.
 The Pension Board may invest all or any part of Pension Fund monies in the name of the Treasurer of the Pension Board or the custodian(s) appointed by the Pension Board in interest-bearing obligations of the United States, interest-bearing bonds of Colorado, in general obligations bonds of municipalities, in any depository enumerated in § 24-75-603, C.R.S., and secured as provided in § 11-10.5-101, et seq., C.R.S., and § 11-47-101, et seq., C.R.S., or in such other investments as authorized by law.

 Monies and Property Coming into the Pension Fund.
-The Pension Board may receive and hold all monies which may be given to the Pension Fund by reason of gift, grant, devise or bequest and also any and all personal and/or real property for the uses and purposes for which the Pension Fund is created.
+The Pension Board may receive and hold all monies which may be given to the Pension Fund by reason of gift, grant, devise or bequest all personal and/or real property for the uses and purposes for which the Pension Fund is created.
 The Pension Board shall also administer all other monies coming into the Pension Fund by reason of levy, fees, or rewards of every nature and description that may be paid or given to the Pension Fund.

-Report of Financial Status of the Pension Fund.
+Report on the Financial Status of the Pension Fund.
 The Pension Board shall report as necessary to the NFPD Board and the volunteer firefighters, but at least semi-annually, regarding the financial status of the Pension Fund.
 The reports shall be reviewed at the regular meetings of the NFPD Board of the District in November and May of each year.

 Pension Funds Not Subject to Levy.
 Except for an assignment for child support purposes as provided in §14-14-111.5, C.R.S. or a writ of garnishment that is the result of a judgment taken for arrearages for child support or child support debt, no part of the Pension Fund, either before or after any order for distribution of the Pension Fund to an active or retired volunteer firefighter, beneficiary of the Pension Fund, surviving spouse, or guardian of any child of a deceased or disabled active or retired volunteer firefighter shall be held, seized, taken, subjected to, detained, or levied on by virtue of any attachment, execution, protest, or proceeding of any nature whatsoever issued out of or by any court in this or any other state for the payment or satisfaction